 - Set the Numbering Format field to public.
 This field specifies the format of the calling party number (CPN) sent to the far-end.
 When public format is used, Communication Manager automatically inserts a "+" sign, preceding the numbers in the "From", "Contact" and "P-Asserted Identity" (PAI) headers.
-The Numbering Format was set to private and the Numbering Format in the route pattern was set to pub-unk (see Section 5.10). - Set the Replace Restricted Numbers and Replace Unavailable Numbers fields to y.
-This will allow the CPN displayed on local endpoints to be replaced with the value set in Section 5.2 if the inbound call has enabled CPN block.
+The Numbering Format was set to public and the Numbering Format in the route pattern was set to pub-unk (see Section 5.10).
+Note that in the case of Consolidated Communications the + sign was removed from SIP messages with a SigMa script added to the Avaya SBCE before sending the SIP messages to Consolidated Communications (refer to Section 7.8 and 12). - Set the Replace Restricted Numbers and Replace Unavailable Numbers fields to y.
+This will allow the CPN displayed on local endpoints to be replaced with the value set in Section 5.2, if the inbound call has enabled CPN block.